IDmelon/documents/content/en/docs/for_administrators/users_and_security_keys_management/add_or_import_users/import_users_from_ldap.md

    - Run the sync process to synchronize users and devices from the groups defined in the `group_filter.txt` file.
    - Command: `SyncStream.exe sync`

+### On Premises

+If you are using this tool in an on-premises environment, you need to modify the following values in the `config.json` file:

+1. **API URLs Configuration:**
+   - Change `API_GROUP_URL` to your server's group API endpoint
+   - Change `API_DEVICE_URL` to your server's device API endpoint

+2. **SSL Certificate Configuration:**
+   - If you are using self-signed certificates, place the certificate file named `cert.crt` next to the executable file (`SyncStream.exe`)
+   - The tool will automatically detect and use this certificate for SSL verification

 ### Quick Commands Reference

 1. Edit Configuration: